progress-in-a-nutshell/progress-in-a-nutshell/README.md

 |    Potato      | May help with godot soon+ideas |
 |   Coder001     | Godot and ideas     |
 |   Orangemn6    | Website and ideas   |

+USES GNU FREEFONTS, COURTESY OF THE GNU PROJECT